VanKhanhAnny/web102_prework/README.md

 GIF created with ...

-Snipping Tool for Windows and convert to .gif online.
+Snipping Tool for Windows and convert to .gif by Canva.

 ## Notes